-- who are full-time students), does not exceed 120% of the Area Median Income for the actual size of the household [based on the United States Census and as updated by the Department of Housing and Urban Development (HUD)], and which household can afford the maximum rent as specified in Table 405.19 - (e) AFFORDABLE OR WORKFORCE HOUSING UNITS shall be dispersed throughout the proposed development and shall be indistinguishable from market-rate units in design, access, appearance, construction, and quality of materials, as determined by the PLANNING ADMINISTRATOR (for MINOR SITE PLANS) or the Planning Board (for Major SITE PLANS). - (f) AFFORDABLE OR WORKFORCE HOUSING UNITS shall be phased in during any build-out period.
-Projects shall not be segmented or phased to avoid compliance with these provisions.
-In cases where projects are completed in phases, AFFORDABLE OR WORKFORCE HOUSING UNITS shall be provided concurrently with and in proportion to the development of market rent units. - (g) AFFORDABLE OR WORKFORCE HOUSING UNITS shall continue to comply with the criteria set forth herein for the length of time that the building in question contains residential units. - (h) Payment-in-lieu: The City of Kingston Common Council will adopt criteria setting forth the parameters that the Council will use to consider a request for a payment-in-lieu of providing AFFORDABLE and WORKFORCE HOUSING UNITS.
+- who are full-time students), does not exceed 120% of the Area Median Income for the actual size of the household [based on the United States Census and as updated by the Department of Housing and Urban Development (HUD)], and which household can afford the maximum rent as specified in Table 405.19 - (e) AFFORDABLE OR WORKFORCE HOUSING UNITS shall be dispersed throughout the proposed development and shall be indistinguishable from market-rate units in design, access, appearance, construction, and quality of materials, as determined by the PLANNING ADMINISTRATOR (for MINOR SITE PLANS) or the Planning Board (for Major SITE PLANS). - (f) Projects shall not be segmented or phased to avoid compliance with these provisions.
+In cases where projects are completed in phases, AFFORDABLE OR WORKFORCE HOUSING UNITS shall be provided concurrently with and in proportion to the development of market rent units.
+For projects with 20 or more units, the proportionate amounts of AFFORDABLE HOUSING UNITS defined by size and number of bedrooms within the total amount of AFFORDABLE HOUSING UNITS shall be similar to the proportionate amounts of non-AFFORDABLE HOUSING UNITS defined by size and number of bedrooms within the total amount of non-AFFORDABLE HOUSING UNITS in the project. - (g) AFFORDABLE OR WORKFORCE HOUSING UNITS shall continue to comply with the criteria set forth herein for the length of time that the building in question contains residential units. - (h) Payment-in-lieu: The City of Kingston Common Council will adopt criteria setting forth the parameters that the Council will use to consider a request for a payment-in-lieu of providing AFFORDABLE and WORKFORCE HOUSING UNITS.
 Once these criteria are adopted, a developer may request to make a payment-in-lieu of providing on-site AFFORDABLE and WORKFORCE HOUSING UNITS.
 Authorization for a payment-in-lieu will be subject to the discretion of the Common Council.
 The per-unit fee shall be set in a fee schedule established by resolution of the Common Council.
 The fee, which is due prior to the issuance of a Certificate of Occupancy, will be deposited into an Affordable Housing Fund.
 The City of Kingston Common Council will adopt criteria setting forth the parameters for how the Affordable Housing Fund will be administered.